bjorndragland/svg-zoom-test/README.md

 # svg-zoom-test

-A test-project mainly for zooming and panning on a SVG
+### A test-project mainly for zooming and panning on a SVG

-Features:
+* Zoom; mouse-wheel-scroll to and from the cursor location
+* Pan; hold down middle mouse-button and drag the SVG around
 * Left-click to add a point to the SVG
 * Drag the point by grabbing it and moving it around
+* Simplified store pattern (not vuex) with direct mutations for quick development...
-* Zoom; mouse-wheel-scroll to and from the cursor location
+* Visible and, to an extent, editable Viewbox and zoom-variables
-* Pan; hold down middle mouse-button and drag the SVG around
+* CSS Grid for layout

 ## Project setup
 ```